 Addiction Treatment in Lafayette, LA

 Lafayette is the fourth largest city in Louisiana with its population of 129,356 and is the only city whose population has grown since 2000.
-The name of the city comes from the French Marquis de Lafayette.
-Louisiana continues to struggle with the impact of the opioid crisis along with other substances.
+The city is named after the French Marquis de Lafayette.
+The impact of the opioid crisis along with other substances is a continuing struggle for the state of Lousiana.
 The state’s tourism, conventions, and parties are believed to contribute to this issue.
 In 2000, Louisiana’s Department of Culture, Recreation, and Tourism found the highest number of visitations and the amount keeps on increasing.
 In a party environment, the chance of substance use can be much higher.
 To help lower the effects of the drug crisis in Lafayette, seeking addiction treatment can make a difference.

 Drug Statistics on Louisiana